hannesdatta/course-odcm/content/_index.md

 - The course is intended for both novices and those students with a technical background
 - The student is instructed to MSc students, but also highly suitable for Research Master or PhD students who seek to advance their data collection skills
 - Recommended courses at Tilburg to have taken before
+    - Research Skills: Data Processing
-    - Data Preparation using Python and R
+    - Research Skills: Data Processing Advanced
 - A high level of commitment, both in terms of time and effort, is expected

 ## Enrollment and Obtaining Course Credits